WorkSafeBC: The Workers Compensation Act 1902

 The next implementation after the Employers Liability Act 1897 was the 1902 Workmen's Compensation Act.
 This act was fundamentally better for employees as it enforced compensation for the injured worker(s) even if the worker was slightly at fault.
 More precisely, the 1902 Workmen's Compensation Act would allow the employee(s) to receive compensation unless they were overtly reckless.
 The new WCA allowed more workers to be eligible.
 The WCA now included miners, factory and construction workers.
-Further it allowed for arbiters in order to limit the large number of cases the courts had to work.
+Further, it allowed for arbiters in order to limit the large number of cases the courts had to work.
 Although more people could benefit from the 1902 WCA it still did not benefit loggers and a few other industries.
 Since the WCA still required either courts, or an arbiter, processing was still quite slow.
 In 1916 a document titled the "Pineo Report" suggested that British Columbia should follow the example of Ontario and implement an administration board.
 The report confirmed that industries should, predominantly, be held responsible for accidents.
 The report also suggested that efforts made towards securing compensation for employers should be shared in efforts to prevent workplace incidents.
 The report's suggestions were made necessary as the Workmen's Compensation Act, with the new option of arbitration, seemed ineffective in decreasing litigation.
-On the contrary, evidence suggests that after the 1902 WCA the courts became even busier.
+On the contrary, evidence suggests that after the 1902 WCA, the courts became even busier.

-The Workers Compensation Act 1917
+The Workers Compensation Act of 1917

-By 1917 another act was passed known as the Workers Compensation Act 1917 responding to the concerns addressed by the "Pineo Report".
+By 1917 another act was passed known as the Workers Compensation Act of 1917 responding to the concerns addressed by the "Pineo Report".
 Unsurprisingly, preventing workplace incidents and enabling compensation are values shared by WorkSafeBC today as were addressed by the "Pineo Report".
 By method of compromise the 1917 act included regulations for medical aid.
 The regulations allowed finances to be collected from employees at a fixed rate per day while the employers would cover any outstanding costs.
 In short, the WCA of 1917 set up the framework for which amendments would be made, resulting in the WorkSafeBC that exists today.